 Hang by mounting bracket

 This is one of our favorite ways on how to hang a steel target.
 Most target mounting brackets are inexpensive and use either a wood 2×4 or metal fence posts as supports.
-If you are mounting AR500 or AR550 steel targets to a target mount bracket, look for one that holds the target at a 20 degree or more angle while still letting the AR500 steel target move like our AR500 Target Solutions 2×4 mount and Fence post mounts.
+If you are mounting AR500 or AR550 targets to a target mount bracket, look for one that holds the target at a 20 degree or more angle while still letting the target move like our AR500 Target Solutions 2×4 mount and Fence post mounts.
 Stay away from any mounting brackets that require you to tighten the target mounting bolts until the target is mounted solidly without any flex or movement.

-Proper AR550 or AR500 steel target distances are a crucial part of learning how to hang steel targets.
+Proper AR550 or AR500 target distances are a crucial part of learning how to hang steel targets.
 Distances are different for rifles and pistols.
 For Pistols, you can be as close as 10 yards.
 For rifles, you need to be 100 yards or more depending on what caliber you are shooting.
 Rifle ammunition muzzle velocities are much higher than pistols and must be kept under 3,000 feet per second.
-Some steel target systems, like our TSR (Tactical Short Range), allow you to shoot as close as 50 yards with carbine rifles.
-This is accomplished by the AR500 steel targets being mounted at a steeper 30-degree angle.
-The steeper the angle, the less of a direct impact is being made on the steel target.
-As always, you should never shoot steel core, armor piercing, birdshot or buckshot at AR500 steel targets.
-Never shoot at deformed steel target.
+As always, you should never shoot armor piercing, birdshot or buckshot at metal targets.
+Never shoot at deformed metal target.
 These are directives to keep you safe and get the most enjoyment from your AR500 targets.
 Head on over to our steel targets page to learn more about how to hang steel targets and what calibers to use!